Infineon/gpio-access-t2g-bodyentry-starterkit/README.md

 ## Development Environment

 A list of all requirements is given below.
-For detailed steps please refer to the setup instruction (TODO: link to the setup-instructions repository).
+For detailed steps please refer to the [setup instructions](https://github.com/Infineon/traveo-rs-user-guide/blob/main/setup-instructions/README.md).

 - VSCode with the following extensions:
     - Cortex-Debug